Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preprocessing for max queries

 {\bf Preprocessing.} For each node $g^*\in T^*$ we compute the maximum label of a node in the subtree of $g^*$ in $T^*$ (denoted by $T^*_{g^*}$).
 Then, we extend the computation of the persistent binary search trees representing the bisectors $\beta^*(v,w)$ (see Section~\ref{sec:bisectors}) to store, with each dual vertex $f^*$ on a bisector $\beta^*(v,w)$ that is not a hole, a value $\ell(f^*)$, defined as follows.
-Let $g^*$ be the neighbor of $f^*$ that does not belong to $\beta^*(v,w)$ (recall that $f^*$ has exactly three incident edges, two of which belong to $\beta^*(v,w)$).
-If the arc $f^*g^*$ is an arc of $T^*$ that penetrates $\beta^*(v,w)$, we set $\ell(f^*)$ to the maximum label of a node in $T^*_{g^*}$.
+Let $g^*$ be the neighbor of $f^*$ that does not belong to $\beta^*(v,w)$ (recall that $f^*$ has exactly three incident arcs, two of which belong to $\beta^*(v,w)$).
+If the arc $f^*g^*$ is an arc of $T^*$ that penetrates $\beta^*(v,w)$ (i.e., if $f^*$ is on $\beta^*(v,w)$ and $g^*$ belongs to $\Vor(v)$ in $\VD(\{v,w\})$), we set $\ell(f^*)$ to the maximum label of a node in $T^*_{g^*}$.
 Otherwise we set $\ell(f^*)$ to $0$.
-Next, with each edge $e^*$ of $\beta^*(v,w)$ we store a value $\ell(e^*)$ which is equal to the label of the endpoint of the primal edge $e$ that is closer to $v$.
-In addition, we store at the nodes of the binary search tree representing each bisector $\beta^*(v,w)$, the maximum of the $\ell(\cdot)$ values of the edges and vertices in its subtree.
+Next, with each arc $e^*$ of $\beta^*(v,w)$ we store a value $\ell(e^*)$ which is equal to the label of the endpoint of the primal arc $e$ that is closer to $v$.
+In addition, we store at the nodes of the binary search tree representing each bisector $\beta^*(v,w)$, the maximum of the $\ell(\cdot)$ values of the arcs and vertices in its subtree (of the binary search tree).
 This allows us to compute the maximum value of a node in a segment of $\beta^*(v,w)$ in logarithmic time.
-In addition, we construct a range maxima data structure (RMQ) for the edges incident to $h^*_\infty$ in their cyclic order around $h_\infty$, where the value $\ell(h^*_\infty g^*)$ of each edge $h^*_\infty g^*$ is defined to be the maximum label of a vertex of $T^*_{g^*}$.
+In addition, we construct a data structure for range maximum queries (RMQ) for the arcs incident to $h^*_\infty$ in their cyclic order around $h_\infty$, where the value $\ell(h^*_\infty g^*)$ of each arc $h^*_\infty g^*$ is defined to be the maximum label of a vertex of $T^*_{g^*}$.
+All these additions to the preprocessing can be done within the $O~O(rb^2)$ time to compute the bisectors in Theorem~\ref{thm:bisectors}.